tektronix/tm_devices/docs/advanced/signal_generators.md

 ```

-The TekScope series instruments are signal generators focused on waveform generation which operate on the Windows operating systems.
+The TekScope series instruments are signal generators focused on waveform generation and operate on the Windows operating system.
 They accept communication through [USB](default:USB) and [TCPIP](default:TCPIP) interfaces.

 Requesting function generation on an [IAFG](default:IAFG) will initially turn it off.
 The frequency, offset,